How to Install and Setup WireGuard VPN on Ubuntu Server

 $ sudo cat /etc/wireguard/private.key | wg pubkey | sudo tee /etc/wireguard/public.key

-In the output of the above command, the base64 encoded line contains your public key for the WireGuard server.
-It is better to make a copy of the public key in a safe place so that you can access the server from peer devices through the public key.
+In the output of the above commands, the base64 encoded line contains your private and public keys for the WireGuard server.
+It is recommended to make a copy of the Private and Public keys in a safe place so that you can access the server from peer devices through the public key.

 Step 4: Configure IPv4 and IPv6 addresses